-ManMade is an amazing programme (if I do say so myself), it gives men the unique opportunity to enter into conversation with other men about the world they inhabit…a world they directly affect and are directly affected by.
-The framework for ManMade is designed to achieve this by being both necessarily structured in format yet flexible and open in its application – conversations can swing from the sublime to the ridiculous yet always brings about a sense of hope and well-being that is palpable for all participants.
+ManMade is an amazing programme.
+It gives us as men the unique opportunity to enter into conversation with other men about the world we inhabit; a world we directly affect and are directly affected by.
+The framework for ManMade is designed to achieve this by being both necessarily structured in format yet flexible and open in its application.
+Conversations can swing from the sublime to the ridiculous yet always brings about a sense of hope and well-being that is palpable for all participants.

-In effect, we all, often unwittingly, set men up to fail because of the very nature of our taken-for-granted assumptions of them and so in effect, we all have to shoulder some responsibility for the number of suicides by men, as we all, without even realising it, are perpetuating the myth of what a man is expected to be…and no man can be all that.
+In effect, we all, often unwittingly, set men up to fail because of the very nature of our taken-for-granted assumptions of them and so in effect, we all have to shoulder some responsibility for the number of suicides by men, as we all, without even realising it, are perpetuating the myth of what a man is expected to be; And no man can nor should be all that.

 Terry Rigby – Co-Founder of ManMade